-This general strategy was laid out in the top secret National Security Council document entitled National Security Study Memorandum 200, which stated that
+This general strategy was laid out in the U.S. top secret National Security Council document entitled National Security Study Memorandum 200, which states:

 The U.S. economy will require large and increasing amounts of minerals from abroad, especially from less developed countries.
 That fact gives the U.S. enhanced interest in the political, economic, and social stability of the supplying countries.
 Wherever a lessening of population pressures through reduced birth rates can increase the prospects for such stability, population policy becomes relevant to resource supplies and to the economic interests of the United States.

 NSSM-200 does not mention the national welfare of the targeted nations nor the raising of the standards of living of the people who live in them; the document’s only motivation is to plot a strategy allowing the United States to get its hands on the natural resources of developing countries.
 Most of the world’s supply of these resources (particularly strategic metals such as platinum, chromium, cobalt, manganese, and tungsten) are found in Africa, which has thus become the number one target of the population controllers.
 The population controllers reason that, if a nation’s population remains small, it will consume less of its own resources.

 The President who ordered the implementation of NSSM-200 was Richard Nixon, who obviously did not have the best interests of Africans in mind when he said, “As I told you ― we talked about it earlier ― that a hell of a lot of people want to control the negro bastards.
 You know what we are talking about ― population control.”[i]